kyledy/hospital-manager/README.md

 - As an Admin, I wish to be able to generate a list of all doctors employed at the Hospital.
 - As an Admin, I wish to be able to check patients in and out of the system.
 - As an Admin, I wish to be able to input medical records into the system.

+####Persistence
+- As an Admin, I wish to be able to save currently checked-in patients to file.
+- As an Admin, I wish to be able to save medical records I've made to file.
+- As an Admin, when I log in, I wish to be able to be given the option to load currently enrolled patients and medical records from file.